DorkOS

 }

-The tunnel field only appears in the health response when a tunnel is actively connected.
-Use this to programmatically verify tunnel availability.
+The tunnel field only appears in the health response when tunneling is enabled.
+Use GET /api/tunnel/status for full status including connection quality.

 Development Mode

-For development with tunnels, use the dedicated dev tunnel script which tunnels the Vite dev server on port 3000:
+For development with tunnels, the tunnel targets the Vite dev server port (4241 by default) so HMR and proxied API calls work correctly:

 Troubleshooting

-If the tunnel fails to start, check that your NGROK_AUTHTOKEN is valid and that you have not exceeded your ngrok account's tunnel limit.
-The server will continue running locally even if the tunnel fails.
+If the tunnel fails to start, verify your NGROK_AUTHTOKEN is valid and that you have not exceeded your ngrok account's tunnel limit.
+The server continues running locally even if the tunnel fails.

 Common issues:

-• Auth token not found -- Ensure NGROK_AUTHTOKEN is exported in your shell, not just set in a .env file that the tunnel manager cannot read.
+• Auth token not found — Ensure NGROK_AUTHTOKEN is exported in your shell, or paste it in the Remote Access dialog.

 Next Steps